 The increasing cost of textbooks and materials for students is now pushing the OER movement forward.
 Textbooks and learning materials cost students approximately $1,100 per year.
-According to the Chronicle of Higher Education, 7 in 10 students didn't purchase a textbook because it was too expensive!

 The open resource movement has gained strength in higher education over the last fifteen years.
 OER started with static learning objects that could not be modified, but transitioned to OER that allowed for revision and reuse.